AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 Under `Advanced Config` on the main navigation bar, click BGP.
 The Transit GW will have BGP Mode as Enabled.
 Click the Transit GW and click Details to see Advertised Networks and Learned Networks.
 Learned Networks are network CIDR blocks that BGP learned from VGW.
-Advertised Networks are Spoke VPC CIDRs.
+Advertised Networks are Spoke VPC/VNet CIDRs.

 You can also click Diagnostics.
 Select one of the show commands or type in yourself if you know the commands to see more BGP details.

-To troubleshooting connectivity between a Spoke VPC instance and a on-prem host, follow `these steps. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#an-instance-in-a-spoke-vpc-cannot-communicate-with-on-prem-network-how-do-i-troubleshoot>`_
+To troubleshooting connectivity between a Spoke VPC/VNet instance and a on-prem host, follow `these steps. <http://docs.aviatrix.com/HowTos/transitvpc_faq.html#an-instance-in-a-spoke-vpc-cannot-communicate-with-on-prem-network-how-do-i-troubleshoot>`_

 12. Disable Transit GW HA
 --------------------------